ScaleIT-Org/documentation/source/appguideline.md

 - [ ] [Eco System Readiness Checklist][9]

 After you modified your app there is one more step to do.
 We constructed a so called [App Readiness Checklist][9] where we defined some rules and constraints to maintain a consistent structure and behaviour under all existing ScaleIT applications.
-So checkout our [checklist][9] and verify that your app is compliant with applicable standards.
+Have a look at our [checklist][9] and verify that your app is compliant with applicable standards.

 ### 7) Create Your Own Content